 Show that you Care by Giving a Present that will Help Your Career, Lee Miller, New Jersey Star Ledger.

-Denise is the AmeriCorps Alum Career Coach and has reached thousands of national service members and alumni through workshops, webinars and her Career Coach Column.
-Additionally, she writes a regular blog for the Wholebeing Institute, an educational organization focusing on courses that help people live life to its fullest.
-Denise applies a strength-based, positive psychology framework toward inspiring individuals to find career happiness.
+I write a regular blog for the Wholebeing Institute, an educational organization focusing on courses that help people live life to its fullest.
+I apply a strength-based, positive psychology framework toward inspiring individuals to find career happiness.

 I used to love playing tennis.
 In fact, I was a state doubles champion in high school (albeit in the tiny state of Delaware).
 Then, 15 years ago, a cross-country skiing accident shattered my elbow into “tiny little pieces,” to quote my surgeon.
 I’m left-handed, and I now...
 Read full article >